Jaundice: Pathophysiology

 Transient neonatal jaundice is one of the most common conditions occurring in newborns (children under 28 days of age) with more than 80 per cent experienceing jaundice during their first week of life.
 Jaundice in infants, as in adults, is characterized by increased bilirubin levels (infants: total serum bilirubin greater than 5 mg/dL).

 Normal physiological neonatal jaundice is due to immaturity of liver enzymes involved in bilirubin metabolism, immature gut microbiota, and increased breakdown of fetal hemoglobin (HbF).
 Breast milk jaundice is caused by an increased concentration of β-glucuronidase in breast milk, which increases bilirubin deconjugation and reabsorption of bilirubin, leading to persistence of physiologic jaundice with unconjugated hyperbilirubinemia.
 Onset of breast milk jaundice is within 2 weeks after birth and lasts for 4–13 weeks.

-While most cases of newborn jaundice are not harmful, when bilirubin levels are very high, brain damage — kernicterus — may occur leading to significant disability.
+While most cases of newborn jaundice are not harmful, when bilirubin levels are very high, brain damage—kernicterus—may occur leading to significant disability.
 Kernicterus is associated with increased unconjugated bilirubin (bilirubin which is not carried by albumin).
 Newborns are especially vulnerable to this damage, due to increased permeability of the blood–brain barrier occurring with increased unconjugated bilirubin, simultaneous to the breakdown of fetal hemoglobin and the immaturity of gut flora.
-This condition has been rising in recent years. as babies spend less time in sunlight.
+This condition has been rising in recent years, as babies spend less time in sunlight.

 Treatment

 Jaundice in newborns is usually transient and dissipates without medical intervention.
 In cases when serum bilirubin levels are greater than 4–21 mg/dl (68–360 μmol/L), infant may be treated with phototherapy or exchanged transfusion depending on the infant's age and prematurity status.
-A bili light is often the tool used for early treatment, which often consists of exposing the baby to intensive phototherapy.
+A bili light is often the tool used for early treatment, which consists of exposing the baby to intensive phototherapy, which may be intermittent or continuous.
 A 2014 systematic review found no evidence indicating whether outcomes were different for hospital-based versus home-based treatment.
 A 2021 Cochrane systematic review found that sunlight can be used to supplement phototherapy, as long as care is taken to prevent overheating and skin damage.
 There was not sufficient evidence to conclude that sunlight by itself is an effective treatment.
-Bilirubin count is also lowered through excretion — bowel movements and urination —so frequent and effective feedings are vital measures to decrease jaundice in infants.
+Bilirubin count is also lowered through excretion—bowel movements and urination—so frequent and effective feedings are vital measures to decrease jaundice in infants.

 Etymology

-Jaundice comes from the French jaune, meaning yellow, jaunisse meaning "yellow disease".
-The medical term for it is icterus from the Greek word ikteros.
-The origin of the word icterus is quite bizarre, coming from an ancient belief that jaundice could be cured by looking at the yellow bird icteria.
+Jaundice comes from the French jaune, meaning 'yellow'; jaunisse meaning 'yellow disease'.
+The medical term is icterus, from the Greek word ikteros.
 The term icterus is sometimes incorrectly used to refer to jaundice specifically of sclera.
+It is also referenced in the scientific name of the yellow-breasted chat (Icteria virens), whose sight was believed to cure jaundice.